 Visiting hours will be on Tuesday, April 23, 2-4 and 7-9 p.m., at Collins Funeral Home, 500 University Blvd W, Silver Spring, Md.
 A funeral Mass will be held on Saturday, April 27, 9:30 a.m., at Church of the Holy Spirit, 667 Columbia Turnpike, East Greenbush, with burial immediately following in Holy Sepulchre Cemetery in Rensselaer.
 All services are open to the public.

-In lieu of flowers, the family suggests donations to: Circles of Mercy (http://www.circlesofmercy.org), a center in Rensselaer, N.Y. that supports women and women with children who are fighting poverty; So Others Might Eat (https://www.some.org), which supports D.C. residents experiencing poverty and homelessness; and Vision to Learn (https://visiontolearn.org/donate), which provides eye exams and glasses to students in low-income communities, including in Maryland.To send flowers to the family of Sue Rodgers, please visit Tribute Store
+In lieu of flowers, the family suggests donations to: Circles of Mercy (http://www.circlesofmercy.org), a center in Rensselaer, N.Y. that supports women and women with children who are fighting poverty; So Others Might Eat (https://www.some.org), which supports D.C. residents experiencing poverty and homelessness; and Vision to Learn (https://visiontolearn.org/donate), which provides eye exams and glasses to students in low-income communities, including in Maryland.To send flowers to the family or plant a tree in memory of Sue Rodgers, please visit Tribute Store